Scenic Waterfalls Drive, Columbia River Gorge, Oregon, USA

 View over the top of Multnomah Falls, Oregon

-For the purposes of a day trip from Portland, we are detailing the 5 Best Waterfalls of the Columbia Gorge along Oregon Scenic Highway 30.
+For our day trip from Portland, we are discovering the 5 Best Waterfalls of the Columbia Gorge along Scenic Highway 30.

 #1 Latourell Falls